kubernetes/community/community-membership.md

 - Reviewer of the codebase for at least 3 months
 - Primary reviewer for at least 10 substantial PRs to the codebase
 - Reviewed or merged at least 30 PRs to the codebase
-- Nominated by a subproject owner
+- Nominated by a sub-project owner
-  - With no objections from other subproject owners
+  - With no objections from other sub-project owners
   - Done through PR to update the top-level OWNERS file

 ### Responsibilities and privileges